 Milk allergy is not very common in babies.
-Only two to eight percent babies under the age of one year are allergic to milk.
+Only two to eight per cent of babies under the age of one year are allergic to milk.
 The allergy corrects itself in most cases by the time the baby is three years old, but it can last up to six to eight years in some cases.
 Rarely, the allergy continues up to adulthood.

 A baby can have a reaction to the mother’s milk from traces of proteins which may pass from the mother’s diet into her breast milk.
 Cow’s milk is the most common food to trigger an allergic reaction in babies through mother’s milk.
 However, the chances of developing an allergy via this route are much less than developing an allergy by food which is fed directly.

-The major cause of allergy from milk in infants is the administration of formula-based milk which is made out of cow’s milk.
+The major cause of allergy from milk in infants is the administration of formula-based milk which contains cow’s milk protein.
 Other causes of allergies in infants include: